 At the end of the procedure, the chest will have a better, more trim and contoured shape which will reveal the contours of the underlying muscles, the skin will have tightened and the areolar diameter will have diminished – all with minimally visible scars!

 Routinely there will be some swelling, bruising and temporary diminished feeling in the chest and the nipples.
 These are all normal!
 All of these symptoms subside within several weeks.
-Discomfort, which begins several hours after completion of surgery, has been described as “an intense chest muscle burn” and mostly disappears within 2-3 days.
+Discomfort, which begins several hours after completion of the surgery, has been described as “an intense chest muscle burn” and mostly disappears within 2-3 days.
 Pain killers are prescribed as well as an antibiotic to prevent infection.

 Most men are able to return to office work within three to seven days after the surgery.
 A snug compression garment will be placed on the chest and can be discreetly worn under one’s clothing for approximately four weeks.
 Strenuous exercise and sports may begin four weeks after surgery.
 Complete healing may take from three to six months.